Your day-by-day itinerary

 Winay Wayna - Machu Picchu - Cusco

 This morning, you’ll wake at twilight and walk for 2 hours before reaching Sun Gate.
 Here you’ll catch your first glimpse of Machu Picchu at dawn.
 It’s something that’s hard to put into words.
-When the sun creeps over the mountains and the clouds of mist part to reveal the ruins in all their glory, you’ll be left totally speechless.
+When the sun creeps over the mountains and the mist drifts away to reveal the Lost City in all its glory, it’s a memory you’ll keep forever.

 Combine this trip with...